 - Reading all communication from facilitators and communicating back regularly

-- Reading to all communications from Learning and Families (and responding when appropriate)
+- Reading all communications from Learning and Families (and responding when appropriate)

 - Completing all surveys sent during the school year and responding with open and honest answers aimed at helping us make the program better